Mustafa Shokay: Political career

-In 1914 World War I began and Mustafa as a student became a member of State Duma as a secretary.
-Mustafa was introducing to the Muslim fraction on the recommendation of Alikhan Bukeikhanov.
-Until 1917, before the October revolution Mustafa was a member of State Duma and he joined the political life of Turko-Tatar peoples.
-The formal political activities began in 1917 when Mustafa Shokay was delegated to the congress of Muslims in Moscow.
-This big congress of Turkestan's was held by his initiatives.
-Mustafa was a member of Turkestan committee of Interim Government and after he was elected as a chairman of Turkestan's national committee.

-On 10 December 1917 the project of creating autonomy was submitted.
+In 1914 World War I began and Mustafa as a student, became a member of State Duma as a secretary.
+Mustafa was introduced to the Muslim fraction on the recommendation of Alikhan Bukeikhanov.
+Until 1917, before the October revolution Mustafa was a member of State Duma where he represented the Turko-Tatar peoples.
+His formal political activities began in 1917 when Mustafa Shokay was delegated to the congress of Muslims in Moscow.
+This big congress on Turkestan was held by his initiative.
+Mustafa was a member of Turkestan committee of Interim Government and later he was elected as a chairman of Turkestan's national committee.On 10 December 1917 the project of creating autonomy was submitted.
 On the 4th Congress in Turkestan, Turkestan autonomy, known as the Kokand Autonomy.
 After overthrowing the Russian Provisional Government was declared in Petrograd during the armed uprising on 25 October, the Bolsheviks carried out popular measures for the people in the election-Russian Constituent Assembly of Russia.
 But in election 12 November 1917 the Bolsheviks received only 23.9% of the vote against 40.4% for the Right Socialist-Revolutionaries.